Quansight-Labs/quansight-labs-site/posts/2021/09/dataframe-interchange-protocol-and-the-vaex-library.md

 For me the work at Quansight in the least three months meant lots of space to figure things out.
 I don't have trouble getting things done.
 If, with this freedom to work, you can also receive the right amount of interaction, motivation, community vibe, ... that is just awesome.
 And that was how I experienced the internship.

 My mentor, [Kshiteej Kalabarkar](https://github.com/kshitij12345), was always available for a technical question or just a chat.
 He helped me with on-boarding and with finalizing the work.
+My co-intern [Ismaël](https://github.com/iskode) was always ready to talk things over.
+He helped me with lots of silly things that were blocking me.

 On-boarding process was very friendly with a perfect rhythm.
 Most of the information about the process passed thorough the email, Labs Internship Handbook was circulated containing all possible info you might need.
 We received a warm welcome via Slack and from day one on we had a weekly Intern Share where all the interns got together.
 At first to introduce each other, later to present, hear about and support the work in progress.
 Presentations were interesting from knowledge as well as social perspective.